 - 1:00 - 3:15 - Practice & apply the skills from the morning session

 - 3:15 - 3:30 - Class dismissal

 A full day of lessons and experiences.
-Season pass and rentals extra.
+Season pass, day tickets, and rentals are extra.

 To make sure that we set up all the participants for the most success possible, the first day will consist of; separating the groups by an on-snow evaluation.
 The students will be asked to perform some basic skiing maneuvers to showcase their skills.
-Regardless of previous ability expect to spend a majority of the morning on the bottom half of the Resort (Discovery and Tamarack Express).
-We will keep this fun and engaging by setting up obstacles, freestyle maneuvers, and drills.
+Regardless of previous ability expect to spend most of the morning on the bottom half of the Resort (Discovery and Tamarack Express).

 Balance & Terrain Park